Chris Antonopoulos (soccer): Professional

-In 1993, he turned professional with the Fort Lauderdale Strikers in the American Professional Soccer League (APSL), signing a one year deal.
+In 1993, he turned professional with the Fort Lauderdale Strikers in the American Professional Soccer League (APSL), signing a one-year deal.
 Antonopoulos made his professional debut on June 18, 1993, against the Montreal Impact at Lockhart Stadium, playing in relief and conceding one goal in a 2–1 loss.
 He earned his only start on August 29, 1993, against the Tampa Bay Rowdies, allowing six goals in a 6–2 defeat.
 Across these two appearances, he played a total of 141 minutes and conceded seven goals.

-International

-Chris Antonopoulos pictured (top-right) with the United States men’s National Beach Soccer Team.

-From 2002 to 2006, Antonopoulos represented the United States Men's National Beach Soccer Team as a goalkeeper and an assistant coach.
-He participated in multiple international tournaments during his tenure, including appearances at the Mundialito de Futebol de Praia in Portugal.
-Antonopoulos was a goalkeeper on the U.S. team that won the 2005 and 2006 CONCACAF Beach Soccer Championship, earning qualification for the 2005 and 2006 FIFA Beach Soccer World Cup.